therightwei/aboutme/introduction.md

 ### Senior Developer | THOMSON LEARNING | Cincinnati, Ohio (Jun 2000 - Apr 2004)

-Developed Thomson Learning’s (now Cengage’s) enterprise e-commerce platforms to sell textbooks and learning resources to K-12 to higher education students and for professional development using Perl and Java, largely boosted Thomson Learning’s market share against competitors.
+Expanded Thomson Learning’s (now Cengage’s) enterprise e-commerce platform selling textbooks and learning resources online to K-12 to higher education students and for professional development using Perl and Java.
+Boosted Thomson Learning’s market share by tripling the number of publishers on the platform.

 ## Education and Certificates